Integration

 Visualize with plots other than UMAP

-When working with single-cell data, it is may be tempted to make justifications based upon the UMAP visualizations.
+When working with single-cell data, it may be tempting to make justifications based upon the UMAP visualizations.
 However, we would encourage you to make use of other visualizations.
-Barplots, violin plots, boxplots, dotplots, and heatmaps are all useful visualizations to confirm your observations from a UMAP in a more quantitative manner.
+Barplots, violin plots, boxplots, dotplots and heatmaps are all useful visualizations to confirm your observations from a UMAP in a more quantitative manner.

 So here we can make a barplot of the proportion of bins in each cluster by sample to see if there are any clusters that are dominated by one sample.